 Step 1: Enable OEM Unlocking

 The first step is to enable the ‘OEM Unlocking’ toggle on your tablet.
-This option must be turned on before you can attempt to unlock the bootloader.
+This option must be turned on before you can attempt to unlock the bootloader of your Samsung device.
 OEM unlocking resides inside the ‘Developer options’ menu, which is hidden by default to prevent users from unknowingly accessing them.